Skip to Main Content

 Cons

-Power BI is a powerful business analytics tool by Microsoft that can be connected to Azure DevOps for advanced reporting.
+Power BI is a robust business analytics tool by Microsoft that can connect to Azure DevOps for advanced reporting.
 It allows you to create rich, interactive reports that can provide deep insights into your DevOps processes.

 Power BI Azure DevOps dashboard